kyilhtoo/Path-Finding-Algorithms/README.md

 # Path-Finding-Algorithms
 This is my take on popular path finding alogrithms ( Dijkstra's and A*).
 My python implementation is complete but is not very interactive.
-However, I design my JavaScript implementation as user friendly and interactive as I can.
+However, I designed my JavaScript implementation as user friendly and interactive as I can.

 Python Implementation
-- the first presss will mark the start position and second the end position.
+- the first mouse click will mark the start position and second the end position.
 Every mouse press after the first and second step will create the walls.
 - to initiate the path finding program, you'll need to press Space Bar.
 - the finding only works for one time running.
 You'll need to reload the python file if you want to run it multiple times.